Is Killing an Owl Truly Bad Luck? Discover the Facts

 Asian Perspectives

 In Asia, the owl’s reputation is dual-sided.
-Countries like Japan revere the Eagle Owls as messengers of the gods or as divine ancestors, showcasing deep respect and honor.
+Countries like Japan revere the Eagle owl as a messenger of the gods or as divine ancestors, showcasing deep respect and honor.
 However, in Afghanistan, the owl is part of an ancient lore where it provided humans with flint and iron for fire, and in return, humans gifted the owls their wings.
 This story highlights the owl’s role in human life as a helpful creature.

 European Folklore